wustl-pctg/NUMA-WS-Benchmarks/README.md

 These are a series of benchmarks to test and demonstrate the capability of the NUMA-WS runtime system.
 Read more [here](https://arxiv.org/abs/1806.11128).

-## Future Changes
+## Using the runtime
 Currently these are *hand compiled* benchmarks with the runtime calls that manage the NUMA aware portions of the runtime inserted with great care.
-As the system matures, these calls will likely be replaced with new syntax.

 ## Getting Started
 1. **Setting up the Tapir compiler:** It is highly recommended that these benchmarks